-20 College Place
+20 College Place and 901 College Drive

-The house has smoke detectors.
+The houses have smoke detectors.
 The interference with the operation of the smoke detector or any other fire safety equipment will result in disciplinary action in addition to being liable for damages and subject to applicable criminal and civil penalties.